dtlafever/FrenchTrainer/README.md

  a.
 Update Verb Models to support passive voice instead of only active.
 2. ~~Add migrations to our app to ensure smooth updates to our database.~~
 3. Show various forms of a given word in the flash cards (i.e. third person singular verbs, the feminine version of a noun, etc).
-4. Implement a RAG to use with our french database to practice using the words in sentences with our LLM.
+4. ~Implement a RAG to use with our french database to practice using the words in sentences with our LLM.~
+ a. fix MCP connection to local LLM chainlit server.
+It currently only works for external servers like Claude Desktop.
 5. add autocomplete/fill for french words you are adding to your flashcards from some external database or api.
 This will require using something like a Trie data structure.
 6. ~~Be able to add or search a verb using  tense.
 That way I dont need to know the infinitive.~~
 7. Implement proper security